castroian/castroian.github.io/index.md

 ### Selected Projects

-The following links are to papers and projects I'm particularly proud of.
+The following links are to papers and projects I have authored and am particularly proud of.
 These papers include my many forays into fields including NLP, constitutional law, statistical analysis, biological research, and journalism.

 - A Topic Analysis of the Supreme Court of the United States' Views on Free Speech and the First Amendment ([Paper](https://drive.google.com/file/d/1WymAStgsM1_wx_AFZua8KMaoFoQmfeRl/view?usp=sharing), [Presentation](https://docs.google.com/presentation/d/1edgeqrSJxEVk_LvL2ZnKop5Zn4jvxjaRQuGCP9p8MRI/edit?usp=sharing))